FrozenRidge/dockerfu/README.md

 At [FrozenRidge](http://frozenridge.co), we use Docker for everything and therefore have a large number of containers which map to various subdomains off `frozenridge.co`.

-Hence we use the Prefix Map `frozenridge:frozenridge.co.
+Hence we use the Prefix Map `frozenridge:frozenridge.co`.

 #### blog.frozenridge.co example